 The subsequent columns contain levels for each attribute, represented by numbers starting from 1.
 I've provided a small design matrix — 2 versions, 3 questions per version, 2 alternatives per question and 3 attributes (2,2,3 levels) — below:

 Once you have entered this design, click on the OK button.
-Then click on the calculate button in the top right.
 The design should appear as a table in the output area.